kjkuan/tbd/README.md

 ## Installation and Usage
 Currently, there's no automatic installation; just put `tbd.sh` and `tbd-view` somewhere in `PATH` and make both executable.
-To use it, simply `source tbd.sh` somewhere in your script, and run your script from a `tmux` window; follow the on-screen help for instructions.
+To use it, simply `source tbd.sh` somewhere in your script, and run your script from a `tmux` window; follow the on-screen help, or enter `/help`, for instructions.